webiny/docs.webiny.com/docs/deep-dive/development-workflow.md

 :::

  * We will use Lerna to watch for changes in packages we are working on.
-  The `watch` script transpile typescript files into javascript.
+  The `watch` script transpile TypeScript files into JavaScript.

   We use `--scope` to watch a particular package.